diamond-org/flask-diamond/Readme.rst

 Flask-Diamond
 =============

-**Flask-Diamond** provides some opinions about data-centric Internet applications and systems.
+**Flask-Diamond** offers some opinions about network information systems that process data.
-**Flask-Diamond** is a batteries-included Flask framework, sortof like Django but radically decomposable.
+**Flask-Diamond** is a batteries-included Python Flask framework, sortof like Django but radically decomposable.
-Using **Flask-Diamond**, you can scaffold a working application with sensible defaults, then easily override those defaults to customize it for your own goals.
+Using **Flask-Diamond**, you can scaffold a working application with sensible defaults, then easily override those defaults to meet your own goals.
 **Flask-Diamond** provides a shared vocabulary that helps teams coordinate as they scale up to develop multiple Flask applications while maintaining good code reuse and learning transfer.
 **Flask-Diamond** goes beyond a "project scaffold" by providing a complete architecture and team solution, including documentation, tutorials, and other learning support.